 All persons wearing masks should optimize mask fit and filtration, ideally through use of a respirator (N95, KN95, KF94) or surgical mask.
-See Get the Most out of Masking for more information.
+See When and Why to Wear a Mask for more information.

 Symptom self-monitoring should include checking temperature and watching for fever, cough, shortness of breath, or any other symptoms that can be attributed to COVID-19 for 10 days following date of last exposure.

-For guidance on the management of infected and exposed people in K–12 school settings, see CDPH K–12 Schools Guidance and CDPH K–12 testing strategies (PDF).
-For childcare considerations, see Guidance for Child Care Providers and Programs.
+For guidance on the management of infected and exposed people in K–12 school and child care settings, see the Guidance for K-12 Schools and Child Care Settings to Mitigate the Spread of Communicable Disease, 2023 -2024 School Year.

 The majority of people with COVID-19 have mild to moderate symptoms do not require hospitalization, and can self-isolate at home by wearing a mask indoors and separating from household members.
 However, the ability to prevent transmission in a residential setting is an important consideration.

 CDC has guidance for both patients and their caregivers to help protect themselves and others in their home and community.